Alay: Writing style

 Alay text may have originated from the method of making strong passwords for internet accounts, which requires combinations of small and capital letters, numbers, as well as special characters.
 Normally, to keep the password meaningful and easy to remember, the password would consist of normal words, where some letters are capitalized or substituted with numbers (e.g. the letter a with 4, the letter o with 0).
-Soon this becomes a habit in writing text in general, and improved with mixing English and Indonesian in one sentence.
+Soon, this becomes a habit in writing text in general, and improved with mixing English and Indonesian in one sentence.

 Confusing text that could not be understood properly and probably has no meaning (except for the writer), is also considered as Alay Text.
-This type of text usually contains information of the writer's mood and feelings, it is also common for the text to contain the writer's own philosophy on certain topics such as love, heart break, and relationships.
+This type of text usually contains information about the writer's mood and feelings, it is also common for the text to contain the writer's own philosophy on certain topics such as love, heartbreak, and relationships.

-According to The Jakarta Post, a high school student from East Java initiated the trend and shot to fame after her writings were discussed in forums and blogs not because they were great, but they were in "code".
-Her approach in writing attracted a lot of attention, with some people reproducing her writings in forums and blogs.
+According to The Jakarta Post, a high school student from East Java initiated the trend and became famous after her writings were discussed in forums and blogs not because they were great, but because they were in "code".
+Her approach in writing attracted much attention, with some people reproducing her writings in forums and blogs.